scrool/xled/docs/protocol_details.rst

 1. Generate encryption key

-- use secret key: **supersecretkey!!**
+   1. Use secret key: **supersecretkey!!**
-- get byte representation of MAC adress of a server and repeat it to length of the secret key
+   2. get byte representation of MAC adress of a server and repeat it to length of the secret key
-- xor these two values
+   3. xor these two values

 2. Encrypt

-- use password to access WiFi and pad it with zero bytes to length 64 bytes
+   1. Use password to access WiFi and pad it with zero bytes to length 64 bytes.
-- use rc4 to encrypt padded password with the key
+   2. Use rc4 to encrypt padded password with the *encryption key*

 3. Encode

-- base64 encode encrypted string
+   Base64 encode encrypted string.

 Discovery